Highly-rated yakitori specialist, serving expertly grilled chicken skewers and unique cuts in an intimate, Michelin-starred setting.

-"Highly recommended dishes include various chicken skewers such as Bonjiri (chicken tail), Suji (cartilage), Hatsu (chicken heart), Tsukune (chicken meatball), and Wing Tip Skin, as well as a noteworthy noodle dish."
+"Customers frequently praise specific chicken skewers such as Bonjiri (chicken tail), Suji (likely cartilage), Hatsu (chicken heart), Tsukune (chicken meatball), and wing tip skin, along with a standout noodle dish."

 Important Note